What Are The New Orleans Turning & Stopping Rules for Traffic Tickets & New Orleans Car Accidents?

 (b) A signal of intention to turn right or left from the roadway shall be given continuously during not less than the last 100 feet traveled by the vehicle before turning.

 (c) No person shall stop or suddenly decrease the speed of a vehicle without first giving the signal provided by law to the driver of any vehicle immediately to the rear when there is an opportunity to give such a signal.

 State Law reference— Turning movements and required signals, R.S.
 32:104.

 Sec.
 154-438. – Improper starting or backing.

-(a) No person shall start a vehicle which is stopped, standing or parked unless and until such movement can be made with reasonable safety, or without interfering with the right-of-way of other vehicles travelling lawfully in adjacent or intersecting lanes of traffic.
+(a) No person shall start a vehicle that is stopped, standing or parked unless and until such movement can be made with reasonable safety, or without interfering with the right-of-way of other vehicles traveling lawfully in adjacent or intersecting lanes of traffic.

 (b) The driver of a vehicle shall not back it unless such movement can be made with reasonable safety or without interfering with the right-of-way of other vehicles travelling lawfully on the same street or intersecting streets, nor for a distance of over 60 feet, nor at a speed in excess of ten miles per hour.

 State Law reference— Moving parked vehicles, R.S.
 32:103; limitations on backing, R.S.
 32:281.

 Louisiana Hand and Arm Signals

 Sec.
 154-439. – Signals by hand or arm or signal device.